LinkedEarth/actR/README.md

 The goal of actR – the Abupt Change Toolkit in R – is to streamline abrupt change detection, signficance testing, uncertainty quantification and visualization for paleogeoscientific datasets.
+This project is funded by the Belmont Forum as part of the “Abrupt Changes in Climate and Ecosystems - Data & e-Infrastructure (ACCEDE)” project, as part of the Science-driven e-Infrastructure Innovation program.

-We’re still early in the development process, but expect basic functionality to be online soon.
+We’re still early in the development process, but basic is now availables.

 ## actR Design and Philososphy